Improving Swift Package Scripts with GitHub Actions workflows

 What is Swift Package Scripts?

-Swift Package Scripts is an open-source project that has plain Terminal scripts for handling common Swift Package-related tasks, like building, testing, releasing, bumping version, etc.
+Swift Package Scripts (SPS) is an open-source project that has Terminal scripts for handling common Swift Package-related tasks, like building, testing, releasing, bumping version, etc.

-Unlike other tools, Swift Package Scripts doesn’t require any additional system tools, like Ruby.
-This makes easier and more lightweight to use compared to other tools.
+SPS doesn’t require any additional system tools, like Ruby.
+This makes more lightweight and stable than other tools, like Fastlane.

 How do you add it to your package?